Substance Abuse and Addiction Treatment Resources in Troy

 If you have a more moderate addiction and are not in need of as much intensive treatment or if you have a lot of family or work commitments, you may be an ideal patient for outpatient treatment programs.
 In an outpatient treatment program, patients are only in the facility for 10 to 15 hours during a week.

-When you are learning more about rehabilitation centers in your area, it is worth it to consider a national network of rehabilitation centers like The Recovery Village.
-Because we are such a trusted and respected national brand, our facilities are staffed with the most experienced addiction specialists that have the ability to help you on your path to recovery.
+When you are learning more about rehabilitation centers in your area, it is worth it to consider a national network of rehabilitation centers.
+Many of these reputable facilities are staffed with the most experienced addiction specialists that have the ability to help you on your path to recovery.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.